redstrate/docs.xiv.zone/content/reverse-engineering/ps3.md

 ---
-title: "PlayStation 3"
+title: "PlayStation 3 Client"
 ---

-In [mid-2017 Square Enix officially ended support for the PlayStation 3 version](https://na.finalfantasyxiv.com/lodestone/topics/detail/a8db3b52eae5f11037a16ef7a637368a2ec5ed08).
+In [mid-2017, Square Enix officially ended support for the PlayStation 3 version](https://na.finalfantasyxiv.com/lodestone/topics/detail/a8db3b52eae5f11037a16ef7a637368a2ec5ed08).
 This guide covers how to crack open and mess with the game files, assuming you have a legitimate retail copy.
-Unfortunately reverse engineering PS3 games is slowly becoming a lost art, I hope to give a quick guide on how to do so.
+Unfortunately reverse engineering PS3 games is slowly becoming a lost art, so here's a quick guide to get started!

 # Obtaining a copy